rebane2001/lyra.horse-blog/blog/content/posts/2025-08-you-dont-need-js/index.md

 *If you'd like to reach out, feel free to message me on my socials or at lyra.horse [at] gmail.com.*

-**Discuss this post on:** [twitter](https://twitter.com/rebane2001/status/1961167342530183535), [mastodon](https://infosec.exchange/@rebane2001/115108329158660789), [lobsters](https://lobste.rs/s/xx7dbi/you_no_longer_need_javascript_overview)
+**Discuss this post on:** [twitter](https://twitter.com/rebane2001/status/1961167342530183535), [mastodon](https://infosec.exchange/@rebane2001/115108329158660789), [lobsters](https://lobste.rs/s/xx7dbi/you_no_longer_need_javascript_overview), [hn](https://news.ycombinator.com/item?id=45056878)

 <!--[^interactive]: They actually don't.-->
 [^firefox-flex]: Chrome's DevTools come with the cool flexbox widget.
 Firefox's however don't seem to for some reason?
 I find that weird because Firefox does have really good tools for flexbox and grid development, so this seems like an odd omission.
+*Update (Oct 2025): [Nicolas](https://mastodon.social/@nicolaschevobbe/115124078265768359) let me know that this [will be added soon](https://phabricator.services.mozilla.com/D260229).*
 [^tailwind]: While I think what I said is true, Tailwind does have more to its existence, the core of which can be found in [this post](https://adamwathan.me/css-utility-classes-and-separation-of-concerns/) by its creator.
 [^compliant]: You are allowed to just make up elements <a target="_blank" href="https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name">as long as their names contain a hyphen</a>.
 Apart from the 8 existing tags listed at the link, no HTML tags contain a hyphen and none ever will.
 The spec even has `<math-α>` and `<emotion-😍>` as <a target="_blank" href="https://html.spec.whatwg.org/multipage/custom-elements.html#valid-custom-element-name:~:text=😍">examples of allowed names</a>.
 You are allowed to <a target="_blank" href="https://html.spec.whatwg.org/multipage/custom-elements.html#custom-elements-core-concepts:~:text=Any%20namespace%2Dless%20attribute">make up attributes</a> on an <a target="_blank" href="https://html.spec.whatwg.org/multipage/custom-elements.html#autonomous-custom-element">autonomous custom element</a>, but for other elements (built-in or extended) you should only make up `data-*` attributes.
 I make heavy use of this on my blog to make writing HTML and CSS nicer and avoid meaningless div-soup.<!-- links in this footnote are set to target="_blank" because otherwise the whatwg spec fragment links don't work on page load -->
 [^bem]: Still not nice to read for you?
 I'm personally not a fan of [BEM](https://getbem.com/), but I'd definitely recommend reading up on it too if you just don't vibe with the way I'm writing my examples.
 Also, my example intentionally shows off a lot of the syntax at once, but in the real world it might make sense to structure things a little differently.